microsoft/PubSec-Info-Assistant/docs/costestimator.md

 - The proposed the cost estimation prepared based on Sandbox environment, estimation may vary customer to customer.
 - For detailed Azure OpenAI Service [pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/#pricing)
-- Customers with latency-sensitive scenarios can expect predictable performance, provisioned throughput allows customers to reserve model processing capacity.
+- Customers with latency-sensitive scenarios can opt for provisioned throughput which allows customers to reserve model processing capacity.
 [Read More](/docs/deployment/considerations_production.md#gpt-model---throttling)

 ---